 - Treat periodically with mink or neatsfoot oil to soften and preserve the leather.

-Easiest of all, most cloth hats (including beanies) can be easily cleaned with a brush and water.
+Easiest of all, most cloth hats (including your favorite best beanies for men) can be easily cleaned with a brush and water.
 A powdered cleaner can help with tougher stains.

 - Soak the cap in cold soapy water for a couple of hours